purduesigbots/pros-docs/v5/api/c/rotation.rst

 rotation_get_angle
 ------------------

-Get the Rotation Sensor's current position in centidegrees
+Get the Rotation Sensor's current angle in centidegrees (0-36000)

 This function uses the following values of ``errno`` when an error state is reached: